What is chronic kidney disease?

-If your kidney function is stable and mild you will normally be referred back to your GP.
+If your CKD is mild and your kidney function is stable you will normally be referred back to your GP.
 You should have yearly check-ups to make sure everything is okay but may not need any specific treatment.

-You may receive treatment for some of the symptoms of kidney disease, including anaemia, fluid retention and treatment to keep your bones healthy.
+You may receive treatment for some of the symptoms of kidney disease, including anaemia and fluid retention, and treatment to keep your bones healthy.

-If you are approaching the later stages of CKD you should start to be given information about the possible treatments available.
+If you are approaching the later stages of CKD, you should start to be given information about the long-term treatments available.
+These are:

 What can I do to help myself?

-If you smoke, stop.
+- If you smoke, it’s a good idea to try to stop.
 Ask for help in stopping if you need to.
 There are lots of treatments to help.

-Avoid anti-inflammatory medicine such as ibuprofen as they can make kidney disease worse.
-Ask your pharmacist each time you are given a new medicine to check that it is okay for you to take with your reduced kidney function
+- Avoid non-steroidal anti-inflammatory drugs (NSAIDs).
+These include common medications like ibuprofen, which can make kidney disease worse.
+Ask your pharmacist each time you are given a new medicine to check that it is okay for you to take with your reduced kidney function.

 If you are unwell you may need to temporarily stop taking certain medications.
 This is particularly important if you take blood pressure medications.
 Please discuss this with your GP, pharmacist or kidney specialist.